canjs/canjs/guides/getting-started-tutorial/components.md

 <!-- Replace with restaurant list component script -->
 ```

-…and replace it with this line:
+and replace it with this line:

 ```
 <script src="components/restaurant_list/restaurant_list.js"></script>